ernstwi/juggler.nvim/README.md

 Reimplementation of [LustyJuggler](https://www.vim.org/scripts/script.php?script_id=2050) for Neovim.

+## Todo

+- Scrolling
+- Differentiation of files with same basename

 ## Usage

 1. Press `<leader>j` to display the most recently used buffers in the cmdline bar.
 Each buffer is mapped to a key on the home row.